All tours return to Akaroa ahead of time for the boarding of the cruise ship.

 The day is all about scenery that includes a visit to the famous ‘Castle Hill’ limestone rock formation that has been a location for many a Hollywood film production.
 After a stretching of the legs and the taking in of some fresh ‘mountain air’ the tour then turns towards Christchurch city, it being New Zealand’s second largest city known as ‘The Garden City’ of New Zealand.
 The city and its residential surrounds being home to around 500,000 New Zealanders.

-The tour includes many of the city’s iconic locations such as Cathedral Square and the city's famous Cathedral that is in the process of being restored back to its pre-earthquake state, The Transitional (Cardboard) Cathedral, The 185 ‘White Chairs’ memorial, Botanic Gardens, Canterbury Museum, Arts Centre and Hagley Park before leaving the city for the journey back to Akaroa.
+The tour includes many of the city’s iconic locations such as Cathedral Square and the city's famous Cathedral that is now being restored back to its pre-earthquake state, The Transitional (Cardboard) Cathedral, the city's expansive Botanic Gardens, Canterbury Museum, Arts Centre and Hagley Park, before leaving the city for the journey back to Akaroa.

 Lord of the Rings Film Set Location at Mount Sunday